TheRealZlatinov/Python-Task/README.md

 Python script for VERO-Digital-Solutions

+Python script read data from JSON, transform it mathematically, and project it as a 3D visualization.

-Technology used:
+Technology Used:

- - Python core
+- NumPy

- - Python Liberies ()
+- Matplotlib

- - Chatgpt
+- JSON Parsing

-How to run the script:
-	1.Put the json file in the current directory of the

 Video Preview:
 https://github.com/user-attachments/assets/cb1dbdcb-c45e-49bc-9cc7-7075a31d23b0